microsoft/nnfusion/README.md

 **NNFusion** (Neural Network Fusion) is a flexible and efficient DNN compiler that can generate high-performance executables from a DNN model description (e.g., TensorFlow frozen models or ONNX format).
-NNFusion is designed to facilitate full-stack model optimization, framework-free deployment, and targeting new accelerator devices.
+NNFusion is designed to facilitate full-stack model optimization, framework-free code generation, and new accelerator devices support.

 ## Who should consider using NNFusion?
 - Developers who want to deploy their pre-trained model as a framework-free source code with minimum library dependencies.
-- Developers who want to speed up the execution performance of their pre-defined DNN model.
+- Developers who want to speed up the execution performance of their pre-defined or pre-trained DNN model.
 - Researchers who want to quickly try new compiler optimization ideas or customize optimizations on some specific models.

 ## Highlight features